• ~ Trinity Chambers – The Chambers of Tina Harrington ~

 21 Jun 2020

-Emily is ranked as a “Rising Star” in the 2024 edition of the Legal 500 for her work in the practice areas of divorce & financial remedy and children & domestic violence.
+Emily is ranked as a “Rising Star” in the 2024 and 2025 editions of the Legal 500 for her work in the practice areas of divorce & financial remedy and children & domestic violence.

-Emily also maintains a keen interest in civil work.
-She advises in claims between unmarried couples or other cohabitees concerning the ownership of property and other assets, including claims under the Trusts of Land and Appointment of Trustees Act 1996.
-She is also accredited to accept instructions on a public access basis.
+Emily’s civil practice focusses on claims between unmarried couples or other cohabitees concerning the ownership of property and other assets.
+This includes claims under the Trusts of Land and Appointment of Trustees Act 1996.
+Emily has acted at first instance level and also has experience on appeal.

 More